Health Insurance Requirements

 Students are given the option to apply for a health insurance waiver before the start date listed on their immigration document, as long as the students and their plan meet the UH System Health Insurance Waiver Criteria (see below).
 If students fail to submit the waiver or wish to receive the insurance plan endorsed by the University, the UHV Student Health Insurance Plan (SHIP) will be automatically charged to your account.
 You do not need to purchase the SHIP plan separately.
 The insurance cost for the Fall semester is $1083 (returning students $892), and the cost for both Spring and Summer combined is $1698.
 Summer only $624.

 2020/2021 projected annual insurance from August 2020- August 2021 is $2,788.
 Email firstname.lastname@example.org if you have questions regarding your insurance plan.
 Please include your UHV ID in all of your communications.
+To schedule or create an appointment to talk to one of the International Advisers visit Bookings.

 F-1/J-1 Mandatory Insurance Definitions and Coverage (UH System Health Insurance Waiver Criteria):